EBI-Metagenomics/reference-databases-preprocessing-pipeline/README.md

         └── UNITE-tax.txt
 ```

-`--generate_rhea_tax_db true` enable preprocessing of UniRef90 and RHEA database to produce MGnify custom DB for RHEA reactions annotation, and also UniRef90 and NCBI taxonomy to generate CAT_pack database for taxonomic classification of contigs.
-It generates the following output structure:
+`--generate_rhea_tax_db` enable preprocessing of UniRef90 and RHEA database to produce MGnify custom DB for RHEA reactions annotation, and also UniRef90 and NCBI taxonomy to generate CAT_pack database for taxonomic classification of contigs.
+It generates the following output qstructure:
 ```
 ├── uniref90_rhea
 │   └── 2024_05